Perspective | Justice Ginsburg championed voting rights — but she couldn’t do it alone

 The forms it takes are myriad.
 There are voter ID laws.
 There are purges of voter rolls.
 There are polling station closures and relocations away from vulnerable communities — precisely the types of changes that, in jurisdictions covered by the Voting Rights Act, had required federal approval.
 And we’re now seeing novel ways of suppressing votes this election cycle, with President Trump and his attorney general waging rhetorical war on mail-in ballots, despite an utter lack of evidence to back up their claims that mail-in voting somehow yields fraud.
 In forms new and old, the danger of which Ginsburg warned us persists: The urge for some Americans to keep others from having democratic voice.

 The current crisis should remind us of Ginsburg’s call to arms: There must be a steadfast national commitment to see through to completion the task of protecting voting rights.
 Ginsburg embodied that commitment: She did her part.
 But, as she would have been the first to note, it’s a mistake to expect the Supreme Court — especially any one member, no matter how revered — to protect the citizenry against a concerted assault on the right to vote.
-As in the 1960s, such an effort requires political mobilization at all levels, and in all forms: public advocacy, new legislation, and visionary leadership.
+As in the 1960s, such an effort requires political mobilization at all levels, and in all forms: public advocacy, new legislation and visionary leadership.
 Presidents shape the Supreme Court, so electing one who is committed to ensuring that all Americans can vote is paramount.
 But so is electing state governors and representatives as well as mayors and city council members who commit to expanding the franchise, not restricting it.
 We need activists who will monitor the situation at polling sites to document interference.
 And we need to press the case that the cause of voting rights shouldn’t be partisan.
-The fight between the political parties shouldn’t be about who gets to vote but rather whom to vote for.
+The fight between the political parties shouldn’t be about who gets to vote but rather for whom to vote.

 Voting rights advocates have lost a relentless ally with Ginsburg’s passing.
 But she left behind the inspiration and direction to continue the fight.
 It’s now on us — we the people — to complete the task.